abhushanaj/react-hooks.abhushan.dev/react-hooks/README.md

 ## Developing Locally

-The active branch for development is `main` until a major version is released.
+The active branch for development is `develop`.
 All changes to the project are merged to this branch.

-You can follow the respective readme file for both workspaces to learn more about working with each project.
+The latest release branch is `main`.
+All new releases are triggered from this branch and tagged.